 Ca-r-ma (Cat Rescue Martimes) is a group who help neuter feral or wild cats.
 There is a Charlotte County chapter.
 Visit their website here!

 back to top

 Over the past 13 years there have been cases of rabies in wild animals in Charlotte County.
-If you have any questions or concerns about rabies in wild or domestic animals, please call the provincial Rabies Info Line at 1-877-372-2437.
-More info here.
+If you have any questions or concerns about rabies in wild or domestic animals, please contact Public Health at 466-5704.

 Website Design by MulderSlater